MicrosoftDocs/query-docs/query-languages/m/custom-date-and-time-format-strings.md

 ---
 title: "Custom date and time format strings"
-description: Learn to use custom date and time format strings to convert DateTime or DateTimeOffset values into text representations, or to parse strings for dates & times.
+description: Learn to use custom date and time format strings to convert date and time values into text representations, or to parse strings for dates and times.
 author: DougKlopfenstein
 ms.author: dougklo
-ms.date: 10/1/2024
+ms.date: 10/7/2024
 ms.topic: reference
 ---